-I was recently asked to write about what I’ve learned from my mother about cooking.
-Since I cook with my mom almost every day, this wasn’t a difficult exercise.
-I’m still learning from her, though now occasionally she learns something from me too. ;-)
+Years ago I was asked to write about what I've learned from my mother about cooking.
+Since at the time I was living with my parents and cooking with my mom almost every day, this wasn't a difficult exercise.
+I'm still learning from her, though now occasionally she learns something from me too. ;-)

 What are some of things about food and cooking my mother has taught me over the years?
 Here goes:

 1. Do not be afraid of using salt, sugar, or fat in your cooking.
 They're important for flavor and everything is okay in moderation.